 These earrings make great gifts, and you can knock out several pairs in one sitting.
 Use up all that trim to make a variety of handmade jewelry!

-Do you love this lace earrings craft?
-You're going to love these other earring crafts as well!
+Do you love this jewelry craft?
+I hope you love these other ideas as well:

 Sunday 23rd of March 2014